Koga, Ibaraki: History

 The town of Koga was established on April 1, 1889, with the creation of the modern municipalities system.
 It was raised to city status on August 1, 1950.
 On September 12, 2005, Koga absorbed the towns of Sanwa and Sōwa (both from Sashima District) to create the new and expanded city of Koga.
 The new city hall is now located at the former town of Sōwa.

 Government

 Koga has a mayor-council form of government with a directly elected mayor and a unicameral city council of 24 members.
 Koga contributes three members to the Ibaraki Prefectural Assembly.
 In terms of national politics, the city is part of Ibaraki 7th district of the lower house of the Diet of Japan.

 Economy

 Koga was known in the Meiji era through the prewar Shōwa era as a center for sericulture.
 At present, the economy is highly industrialized, with the number of factories as second within Ibaraki Prefecture, after Hitachi city.

+KDDI Corp.’s Yamata Transmitting Station, the only shortwave station still in business in Japan, is located in Yamata (now Koga, Ibaraki).
+The station started broadcasts on the 1st of January 1941.
+The announcement of Japan’s surrender by Emperor Hirohito, in 1945, was transmitted from this station to the Japanese military personnel located overseas.